stennety/mywebsite/work/nintendo-hub.md

 ---
 {% include image.html image="nintendohub.jpg" alt="Nintendo Game Hub" %}

 *Enjoy Nintendo with Ant & Dec* was part of Nintendo’s multi-million pound ad campaign in Q4 of 2009.
+This content ‘hub’ of the GAME website was produced to a tight deadline against strict brand guidelines from Nintendo and the use of the Ant and Dec’s imagery.

-This content ‘hub’ of the GAME site was produced to a tight deadline against strict brand guidelines from Nintendo and the use of the Ant and Dec’s imagery.
-Featured strong visual ties with Nintendo’s branding in this marketing campaign and styling of the console hardware.
+Featuring strong visual ties with Nintendo’s marketing campaign, the design also visually emulates the console hardware buttons.

-Nintendo provided a video advert close to the final deadline.
-A jQuery modal was chosen to overlay the content area, allowing users to view it on arrival, before browsing the rest of the content hub.
+This composite image shows the various tabs of the hub, these promotional panels displayed above each featured product category.